dhellmann/pymotw-3/source/networking.rst

 communicate with multiple clients simultaneously.

 The frameworks in :mod:`socketserver` abstract out a lot of the repetitive work necessary to create a new network server.
 The classes can be combined to create servers that fork or use threads and support TCP or UDP.
 Only the actual message handling needs to be provided by the application.

 .. toctree::
    :maxdepth: 1

    select/index
    socketserver/index

+..
+   selectors